Kemo-Huang/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Kemiao Huang is a computer science student at the SUSTech Intelligent Sensing and Unmanned System Lab.
-His primary interest is in the area of intelligent system.
+I am a computer science student at the Intelligent Sensing and Unmanned System Lab in SUSTech.
+My primary interest is in the area of intelligent system.
+I love programming and was exposed to many course projects and research activities.